nextguys/lively-next-relaunch/explanation/morphic.md

 });
 ```

-In turn creating a die that shows the three face requires removing and adjusting certain eyes:
+In turn, creating a die that shows the three face requires removing and adjusting certain eyes:

 ```javascript
 const ThreeDie = component(Die, {